kwaldenphd/eoc-final-project-resources/tutorials.md

 ## Working with an API response

 Once you've gotten an API call working, one next step is figuring out what it might look like to get the API return (JSON data) into a Pandas DataFrame.
+It's useful to double-check the top-level keys in the API return to make sure you have a good sense of how the data is structured.

 A couple ways to do that:
 - [`pd.read_json()` documentation](https://pandas.pydata.org/docs/reference/api/pandas.read_json.html)